 Churchill Bulldog Brooch by Van Cleef & Arpels

 This 18K yellow gold brooch of an English bulldog is an artistic tour de force from Van Cleef & Arpels.
 The whimsical design depicts a tenacious canine in a white enameled wingtip collar and black enamel bowtie, with a rock crystal monocle raised to one of his circular-cut ruby eyes.
 The image of the bulldog is analogous to not only the steadfast British people, but specifically to the legendary Winston Churchill, who was affectionately known as “The Bulldog.”
-Men’s jewelry has made a recent comeback – and this unique brooch is not to be missed.
+Men’s jewelry has made a recent comeback – and this unique antique brooch is not to be missed.

 Patek Phillipe Electronic World Time Tower Clock